EngrBree/Crime-report/README.md

   ![Sign Up Screenshot](assets/images/login.jpeg)

 ### Step 2: Home Dashboard
 - **Description:** Access the dashboard, view recent reports, and get quick access to reporting and messaging features.
+It also shows the user exact location

   ![Home Dashboard Screenshot](assets/images/homePage.jpeg)

 ### Step 3: Adding a New Report
 - **Description:** Report an emergency by capturing or uploading a video/image, adding a description, and specifying the type of crisis.
+They can also submit as ananonymous user

   **Video Walkthrough:**